-The school health team consists of a registered school nurse (RN) and a student health assistant (SHA) assists students when they come to the health room.
+The school health team consists of a registered school nurse (RN), Rebecca Scheick, and a student health assistant (SHA), Maryke Benner.
+They assist students when they come to the health room.
 They have alternating scheduled hours at each campus they serve.
 They provide basic care for illnesses, injuries and chronic medical conditions.
 If your child has a chronic medical condition such as asthma, seizure disorder, diabetes, or anaphylaxis, please contact the RN for a plan of care.
 The health room telephone number is 512-414-5318.

 Medication at school

 The health office does not stock any medications.
-If a medication needs to administered at school, an authorization for administration must be completed by the parent and given to health office.
+If a medication needs to administered at school, an authorization for administration, available below, must be completed by the parent and given to health office.
 All medications must be in the original, labeled container.
 Prescriptions must have the prescription label with the child's name, prescribing physician, dosing instructions, and current date.
 All medications must be picked up at school.
 It cannot be sent home with a child.
 Children cannot carry any medications during the school day.

 A child with a fever greater than 100 degrees will be required to be picked up from school.
 The child must be fever free for 24 hours without fever-reducing medication before returning to school.
 If your child has a fever at home, please do not give them fever-reducing medication and send them to school.